 If you’re upgrading or migrating a service, make sure the transition is as quick as possible.
-Not only will your salespeople appreciate it, it will ensure that if something does go wrong, you reduce the amount of down time to fix the problem.
+Not only will your salespeople appreciate it, but it will also ensure that if something does go wrong, you reduce the amount of downtime to fix the problem.

 Back up your data- and your system

 Any time you switch or test a new system, be sure to back up all the information that’s critical for that particular system (and any systems related to it).
 If there’s a hiccup or the new system crashes something, you don’t have to worry about lost data or any other problems.

 One of the biggest issues with integrating your existing system with a cloud service is duplication.
 Most of the times you have to sync up your existing system to an external cloud service.
 When you do that, you can run across multiple copies when the system doesn’t sync right.
 Make sure your IT department has a redundancy check in place to eliminate this from happening as much as possible.

 The last piece of advice is to make sure you choose a system that is easier to use, and much easier than your existing system.
 Adding a new system is difficult enough- don’t complicate the process or transition by selecting a service that creates a learning curve or extra steps to a process.
 That will defeat the purpose of integrating a cloud service into your existing system in the first place.

 Not sure what cloud solution will work?
 Record Nations can help!

 Record Nations will help you find the right cloud solution that fits the needs of your company.
 Come and see why we are the first choice for public, private, or hybrid cloud solutions.

 We have a network cloud storage and service professionals that provide reliable security solutions for your business.
 Our experts can help connect you with cloud storage professionals that will walk you through the tedious process of selecting the right service.
 Our cloud storage services will keep your records safe and easy to access.